Environmental Inquiries Sample Clauses

 Environmental Inquiries.
 Buyer acknowledges that Seller, at Seller's expense, has caused Environmental Consulting & Technology, Inc. ("ECT") to conduct Transaction Screen Assessments consistent with ASTM Standard E 1528-93 (each, a "Transaction Screen") of the Properties, and that Seller herewith has furnished to Buyer such information as more particularly described on Schedule 2 hereto.

 Environmental Inquiries.
-Tenant, when it has received any notices of violation, notices to comply, citations, inquiries, clean-up or abatement orders, or cease and desist orders related to Hazardous Materials or Hazardous Materials Contamination, or when Tenant is required to report to any governmental agency any violation or potential violation of any Governmental Requirement pertaining to Hazardous Materials or Hazardous Materials Contamination, shall concurrently notify the Executive Director, and provide to him/her a copy or copies, of the environmental permits, disclosures, applications, entitlements or inquiries relating to the Property, the notices of violation, notices to comply, citations, inquiries, clean-up or abatement orders, cease and desist orders, reports filed pursuant to self-reporting requirements, and reports filed or applications made pursuant to any Governmental Requirement relating to Hazardous Materials and underground tanks, and Tenant shall report to the Executive Director, as soon as possible after each incident, any unusual, potentially important incidents.
-In the event of a responsible release of any Hazardous Materials into the environment, Tenant shall, as soon as possible after it becomes aware of the release, furnish to the Executive Director a copy of any and all reports relating thereto and copies of all correspondence with governmental agencies relating to the release.
-Upon request of the Executive Director, Tenant shall furnish to the Executive Director a copy or copies of any and all other environmental entitlements or inquiries relating to or affecting the Property including, but not limited to, all permit applications, permits and reports including, without limitation, those reports and other matters which may be characterized as confidential.
+Developer, when it has received any notices of violation, notices to comply, citations, inquiries, clean-up or abatement orders, or cease and desist orders related to Hazardous Materials or Hazardous Materials Contamination from a governmental agency with jurisdiction over the Site, or when Developer is required to report to any governmental agency any violation or potential violation of any applicable Governmental Requirement pertaining to Hazardous Materials or Hazardous Materials Contamination, shall concurrently notify the City Manager and provide to him/her a copy or copies, of the environmental permits, disclosures, applications, entitlements or inquiries relating to the Site, the notices of violation, notices to comply, citations, inquiries, clean-up or abatement orders, cease and desist orders, reports filed pursuant to self-reporting requirements, and reports filed or applications made pursuant to any applicable Governmental Requirement relating to Hazardous Materials and underground tanks, and Developer shall report to the City Manager, as soon as possible after each incident, any unusual, potentially important incidents.
+In the event of a responsible release of any Hazardous Materials into the environment in violation of applicable laws, Developer shall, as soon as possible after it becomes aware of the release, furnish to the City Manager a copy of any and all final reports relating thereto and copies of all correspondence with governmental agencies relating to the release.
+Upon request of the City Manager, Xxxxxxxxx shall furnish to the City Manager a copy or copies of any and all other environmental entitlements or inquiries relating to or affecting the Site including, but not limited to, all permit applications, permits and reports including, without limitation, those reports and other matters which may be characterized as confidential.

 Environmental Inquiries.
 Developer, when it has received any notices of violation, notices to comply, citations, inquiries, clean-up or abatement orders, or cease and desist orders related to Hazardous Materials or Hazardous Materials Contamination from any governmental agency, or when Developer is required to report to any governmental agency any violation or potential violation of any Governmental Requirement pertaining to Hazardous Materials or Hazardous Materials Contamination (collectively, "Environmental Inquiries"), shall concurrently notify the Community Development Director, and provide to him/her a copy or copies of the Environmental Inquiries.
 In the event of a release of any Hazardous Materials into the environment in violation of law, Developer shall, as soon as possible after it becomes aware of the release, furnish to the Community Development Director a notification that the release occurred and a copy of any and all test results and final reports relating thereto and copies of all correspondence with governmental agencies relating to the release.
-Upon request of the Community Development Director, Xxxxxxxxx shall furnish to the Community Development Director a copy or copies of any and all other environmental entitlements or inquiries relating to or affecting the Site including, but not limited to, all permit applications, permits, test results and final reports, including, without limitation, those reports and other matters which may be characterized as confidential.
+Upon request of the Community Development Director, Developer shall furnish to the Community Development Director a copy or copies of any and all other environmental entitlements or inquiries relating to or affecting the Site including, but not limited to, all permit applications, permits, test results and final reports, including, without limitation, those reports and other matters which may be characterized as confidential.
 For the avoidance of ambiguity only, Developer shall be under no obligation to furnish any attorney-client privileged documents; provided, however, that Developer may not withhold from City facts regarding a violation of law that affects the Site.

 Environmental Inquiries.
 From and after the date of this Lease, Lessee shall immediately notify Lessor of the occurrence of any inquiries, on-site inspections, or the like by any federal or state governmental agency or entity relating to Lessee's or the Premises' compliance with the applicable Environmental Laws.
 If any such inspection or inquiry results in a notice of violation of one or more of the Environmental Laws or the like, Lessee shall promptly notify Lessor of such violations (including providing to Lessor a photocopy of any written findings, notice, order, or the like), and Lessee shall immediately undertake all actions necessary to remedy and cure any such violations attributable to a breach of Lessee's obligations under section 9.1(b) above.